helgeho/ArchiveSpark/docs/EnrichFuncs.md

 At the same time, they are used as pointers to the location of the corresponding information within an ArchiveSpark record.
 Multiple Enrichment Functions can be chained to allow flexible pipelines of data derivation and extraction.

-These Enrichment Functions become available with the following import: `import org.archive.archivespark.functions._`
+These Enrichment Functions become available with the following import: `import org.archive.webservices.archivespark.functions._`

 EnrichFunc | Description
 :-------|:---